 Season with salt and pepper.
 Season liberally, since the fish is very thick and the salt need to penetrate all the way through to the center.
-Layer the thinly sliced onion on top of the fish, so it covers the surface of the fish completely.

 You can also thinly slice or chop some tomatoes and place them on top of the onions and sprinkle with some fresh herbs.
 Now that would be delicious too.

 In a small bowl, combine the mayonnaise, lemon juice, mustard and garlic.
 The mixture should be thin enough to easily spread over the onions.
 Cover the surface of the onions with the creamy mayo mixture and spread it out evenly.